deliveroo/routemaster/README.md

 #### Subscription

-Subscription implicitely creates a queue for the client, which starts accumulating events.
+Subscription implicitly creates a queue for the client, which starts accumulating events.

 From the client's perspective, the queue is a singleton resource.